 Marine Survey Services

-Appraisal Inspection
+Appraisal Inspections

-Damage Inspection
+Damage Inspections

-Sea Trial
+Sea Trials

 A sea trial is conducted to determine that the engine operates within the manufacturer's specifications.
 A rudimentary engine inspection is conducted.
 The engine is observed for wide-open throttle RPMs, as recommended by the engine manufacturer.
 The condition of the hoses, belts, and fuel lines are observed.
 Motor mounts are checked and the engine is monitored for any fluid leaks.
 Exhaust smoke is gauged and engine temperature readings are taken.
 Were the manifolds and risers changed?
 We also check the steering, throttle and shift controls, and any other equipment that may be installed on the vessel.
 If an engine is not performing properly or a problem is observed, a repair recommendation is made, or you will be advised to consult a manufacturer's certified mechanic for further diagnosis.

-Osmosis Testing:
+Osmosis Testing

 Used to determine if excess moisture is present in areas of the hull that may not be visible to the eye.
 Moisture can be present without delamination occurring and this can pinpoint potential problem areas.
 This type of testing may be undertaken on a vessel that shows signs of moisture intrusion around fittings, blisters, or soft spots in the transom stringers and bulkheads.
 However, this test is not an infallible way to test for moist areas.
 Many variables come into play when using a moisture meter.
 These include delamination, bottom paint, voids in the lay-up of mat and resin, water in the bilge, and the length of time the boat has been out of the water.
 The meter may detect moisture that can only be verified by destructive testing of the hull to verify the meter readings.